sammcj/puppet-luks/README.md

 ## Limitations

 - At the time of writing this, it has been tested against CentOS 7.2
+- The key change functionality only _adds_ new keys, the original key(s) remain in other key slots.
+It is highly recommended to monitor for key slot usage and manually remove redundant keys as required.
 - **Warning**: The secret key (encrypted with the node certificate) will still be cached by Puppet in the compiled catalog - _unless_ you use a null [catalog_cache_terminus](https://docs.puppet.com/puppet/latest/configuration.html#catalogcacheterminus) to prevent this happening.